Circle

 The global order is changing rapidly.
 This has far-reaching consequences for security and stability in Europe and Germany.
 In response, we need new partnerships, economic cooperation, and security concepts that go beyond purely military approaches.

-Against this backdrop, Global Perspectives has launched the Alliance for integrated Security.
+Against this backdrop, Global Perspectives has launched the Alliance for Integrated Security.
 To mark the Alliance’s launch, we discussed current geopolitical challenges and identified concrete opportunities for cooperation between Germany and Global South countries at this Global Perspectives Circle.

 Selected Speakers